Jane Powell: 1981–2021

-Personal life
+Personal life and death

 On November 5, 1949, Powell married former figure skater Gearhardt Anthony Steffen.
 The union produced two children, Gearhardt III (born July 21, 1951) and Suzanne Ilene (born November 21, 1952).
 In 1953, Powell began an affair with Gene Nelson, her married co-star in Three Sailors and a Girl.
 Powell and Nelson planned to marry after divorcing their spouses, but after divorcing his wife, Nelson backed out of marrying Powell.

 Powell married car dealer Patrick W. Nerney on November 8, 1954.
 Their daughter, Lindsay Averill, was born on February 1, 1956.
 Powell and Nerney divorced in May 1963.

 In 1965, Powell married Hollywood publicist and manager Jim Fitzgerald, who managed her career.
 They divorced in 1975.
 She married David Stellar Parlour in 1978 and divorced him in 1981.

 Powell married former child star Dickie Moore in 1988.
 After Moore died in 2015, Powell moved to their home in Wilton, Connecticut, where she died of natural causes on September 16, 2021, at the age of 92.